andrewMacmurray/my-site/content/blog/postgres-and-jackson.md

 SQL databases are amazing.
 They give you tools to create extremely powerful guarantees about the integrity of your data, evolve that data over time, and ask some pretty complex questions about it with relatively little effort.

+As an example let's say we have an application that handles questionnaires:

+- Each `Questionnaire` has many `Sections`
+- Each `Section` has many `Questions`
+- Each `Question` can have one `Answer`

+We could find all the sections with answers where the person loves bread like this!:

 ```sql
 SELECT
     sections.title AS section_title,